-HMRC's guidance requires that you must calculate PAYE and NI due 'when you actually make the payment'.
-This is when employees receive their money.
-To do this in Sage 50 Payroll, simply set the process date to the date the employees actually get paid.
-TIP: Go to Gov.UK for further information.
 What does this mean?
-Full payment submission (FPS) Under RTI, the deadline to submit your Full Payment Submission (FPS) is on or before the date you pay employees.
+Full payment submission (FPS) The deadline to submit your Full Payment Submission (FPS) is on or before the date you pay employees.
 When you process a pay run and update records, your software saves your process date as the payment date for that pay run.
 Your software includes this date in each FPS, and you must submit your FPS on or before this date.
 If you submit it after this date, you need to select a reason the submission is late while you submit it.
 Non-banking days If your employees' pay date falls on a non-banking day, you still need to use your regular process date.
 Visit our paying your employees over bank holidays article to find out more.
 My process date is different to my pay date You need to start using the date you pay employees as your process date from the next period you process.
 Sometimes, changing your pay date can cause a missing a tax period, or stops you from being able to update a period.
 If this happens, follow the Align your process date to the payment date section below.
 Align your process date to the payment date Aligning your process date to your payment date can mean you miss a tax period, or need to process an employee twice in one period.
 If the process date and the date your employees receive their money are in different tax periods, you must correct this before your next FPS.
 There are two scenarios that could result in this happening when you move your process date: You make 11 payments in 12 periods You have too many tax periods compared to payments.
 This results in a missed tax period.
 NOTE: If the employee earns over the lower earnings limit (LEL), you must adjust the employee's year to date (YTD) LEL figures.
 This is to ensure the employee has the correct LEL value for all periods.
 If the employee's earnings are below the LEL, you don't need to increase the LEL values.
 You make 13 payments to your employees in 12 periods You have too many payments to fit into the number of tax periods.
 This results in you not being able to process a period.
 To resolve this, you need to process the payments for two pay periods in a single payment.
 To find out more and view examples, continue to the Examples and scenarios section.
 Examples and scenarios Below are some examples with more information about what to do if one of the above scenarios affects you.
 Changing your pay date to match your payment date means you miss a tax period ▼ Monthly paid example If you miss a tax period, process payroll as normal and ignore any warnings about missing a tax period.
 Then, before you submit the FPS, manually increase the Earnings up to LEL value in the employees' records, by the relevant monthly amount.
-In the 2024/2025 tax year, this is £533.
+For instance, this is £542 in the 2025/2026 tax year.
 For example, you process your payroll and set your process date to 2 August, month 4, but pay your employees on 6 August, month 5.
 As you need to change your pay date to 6 August, month 4 will be missing.
 To resolve this, set your pay date to 6 August, process your payroll and update records as normal, ignoring any missing tax period warnings.
 Don't submit the FPS yet.
-If the employee earns above the LEL, manually increase the employees' Earnings up to LEL values by £533.
+If the employee earns above the LEL, manually increase the employees' Earnings up to LEL values by £542.
 You don't need to amend the LEL value for any employees earning below the LEL.
 If you need to increase your employees' Earnings up to LEL: - Select the relevant employee on your list.

 - Click Employee then Employee Record.